-With many students likely to take a mix of in-person and virtual courses this fall, IST faculty have been guided by two principles: understand that many students are facing additional anxiety and offer flexibility where appropriate.
+With many students likely taking a mix of in-person and virtual courses this fall, IST faculty have been guided by two principles: understand that many students are facing additional anxiety and offer flexibility where appropriate.
 If you are facing extenuating circumstances that are interfering with your coursework, please discuss with your instructor.
 Faculty are expected to hold regular office hours, though it is at the faculty member’s discretion if they want to hold them virtually or in-person.

 All advising appointments will take place via Zoom.
 You may schedule appointments with your assigned adviser via starfish.psu.edu.
-Please monitor your Penn State email for details regarding how to access your Advising Zoom appointment.
+Please monitor your Penn State email for details regarding how to access your virtual Advising appointment.

 Emailing your assigned adviser is always an option for quick questions or guidance.
-Students without an assigned adviser can email firstname.lastname@example.org with questions.
+Students without an assigned adviser can email firstname.lastname@example.org with their questions.

 As per usual, emailing your assigned adviser is always an option for quick questions or guidance.
 Advisers will answer emails in the order they receive them.
 Please do not send multiple emails to multiple advisers as this will only delay our abilities to respond to students in a timely manner.
 Students without an assigned adviser can email email@example.com with questions.